taylorjg/word-shower-react/README.md

   * [x] Strict Mode - in this mode, for the word `KISS` to be valid, there would have to be two instances of the letter `S` in the list of active letters
 * [ ] Improve the UI on smaller screens
 * [x] Improve the UI on larger screens
+* [x] Use Phaser to implement the scrolling letter tiles
+* [x] Add a burst of confetti when a word is found

 # Links